Michael-Jissa/web102_prework/README.md

 The following **optional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Styled hover effects for game cards for better interactivity
+* [ ] Added a search bar to filter games by name
 ## Video Walkthrough

 Here's a walkthrough of implemented features: